vic-ma/howtodismantle.github.io/_posts/2025-11-03-Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-The-Basics.md

   - name: Source code for this article
     url: https://github.com/HowToDismantle/howtodismantle.github.io/tree/main/assets/2025-12-05/MeowExtension
 ---
 Peakboard provides built-in data sources for almost all modern hardware and software that you'd find in an office, warehouse, or factory environment.
-And even when you do have an "unsupported" device or program, you can often  connect to it by using generic data sources---like ODBC for databases or JSON for REST services.
-We have discussed these options already multiple times in this blog, so you can easily revisit them whenever you need a refresher.
+And even when you do have an "unsupported" device or program, you can often  connect to it by using a generic data source---like ODBC for databases or JSON for REST services.
+We've discussed this method multiple times in this blog, so feel free to browse [the archives](/archive/) to learn more.

 Besides these generic options Peakboard also offers a very easy-to-use plug-in concept.
 We can build a DLL in our preferred .NET IDE with only very few lines of code and just plug it into our Peakboard application to use it almost like a regular data source.
 This concept is called Peakboard extensions, and it opens the door to tailor-made integrations.
 In our current series we will have a look at how to build these extensions, from a minimal version to more sophisticated options with complex parameters and event-triggered sources.
 Here are the parts: